The opioid epidemic has touched every stage of life, including those who are pregnant and their babies.

 - Identifying the risk for delays in natural growth and development (developmental delays).

-- Providing therapeutic touch and movement experiences.
+- Hands-on care (therapeutic touch) and movement experiences.

 After Discharge From the Hospital